Published on 20/05/2022

 We will use your personal data in order to:

-- Manage your travel bookings and/or provide you with the services you request;
+Manage your travel bookings and/or provide you with the services you request;

-- Manage the boarding process;
+Manage the boarding process;

-- Send status updates and service communications to you.;
+Send status updates and service communications to you;

-- Communicate with you about your account or transactions with us and send you information about our products and services;
+Communicate with you about your account or transactions with us and send you information about our products and services;

-- Communicate with you regarding e-magazine subscriptions you have opted-in to;
+Communicate with you regarding e-magazine subscriptions you have opted-in to;

-- Support specific management and administrative purposes;
+Support specific management and administrative purposes;

-- Comply with our legal obligations;
+Comply with our legal obligations;

-- Undertake our company administrative purposes, such as billing, accounting, invoice processing, concession processing, service and targeted marketing campaign analysis, and systems development; and,
+Undertake promotional and marketing activities, such as concession processing, competitions, service and targeted marketing campaign analysis, passenger route and buying analytics, systems development;

+Consistent with your choices we may send you information regarding offers and promotions.
+You can alter your choices and withdraw your consent at any time using the process set out in section 8.
 We will not share your personal data with third parties for marketing purposes without your explicit consent.
 You have right to withdraw your consent to processing of this nature at any time using the process set out in section 12.

 6 Security of your personal data